shengt25/PT-Media-Manager/README.md

 Step 2: `python3 ptmm.py -s`, Scan (add and delete) media, and sync with library.

-Step 3: `python3 ptmm.py -l`, Have a try, list all media.
+Step 3: `python3 ptmm.py -l`, List all media.

 If you need to modify, delete and do other operations, run `python3 ptmm.py -parameter` as listed below: